Welcome to the World’s First Online ‘Cutural Café‘!

 If there was a way of turning this around?

-What if a website could fulfil the role of an old-fashioned “Caffé dell’Arte”?
-What if the articles and debates could happen online and be accsessible from computers and phones around the world?
+What if a website could fulfil the role of an old-fashioned Cultural Café?
+What if the articles and debates could happen online and be accessible from computers and phones around the world?

-Lost in a Cup aims to host those conversations and debates on things that matter today in a modern, easily accessible format so that maybe even people in cafes could read and discuss the topics and maybe even contribute an article at the end of that discussion to be published on the website!
+Lost in a Cup aims to host those conversations and debates on things that matter today in a modern, easily accessible format so that many people could access the content, comment it on the website and bring it to the conversation table with a good cup of coffee.

 Throughout this website you can read articles, comment them, share them with friends via social media and take part in a global exchange of ideas and comments on current debates.

-If you like, as every traditional “Caffé dell’Arte”, you can also buy good quality coffee from an Italian roasting company ‘La Tazza d’Oro’ or coffee roasted in Sweden for a quality traditional filter coffee.
+If you like, as every traditional Café, you can also order good quality coffee from Italian roasting company ‘La Tazza d’Oro’ or coffee roasted in Sweden for a quality traditional filter coffee.
 To order you will need to head to the counter!

 So go on, make yourself a cuppa tea or perhaps, even better, an Italian espresso, grab a few biscuits, sit back, read some articles and take part by commenting, sharing and if you like contributing with your perspective on the topic.